ailtonbsj/live-overflow-tutorials/README.md

 # Connect to an server using SSL Encryption
 openssl s_client -connect localhost:30001

+# Open a port using SSL Encryption
+ncat -vnlp 8443 --ssl-key key.pem --ssl-cert cert.pem

+# Connect to a port with SSL Encryption
+ncat -vn --ssl 10.10.0.1

 # Rot13 Caesar chiper with tr
 tr 'A-Za-z' 'N-ZA-Mn-za-m' <<< "Pass"